Ed94/gencpp/Readme.md

 An attempt at simple staged metaprogramming for c/c++.

 This project is not minimum feature complete yet.
-Version 1 will have a most of c and a subset of c++ features available to it.
+Version 1 will have c and a subset of c++ features available to it.

 ## How it works